ICTU/quality-time/docs/USAGE.md

 ![Editing source screenshot](screenshots/editing_source.png)

+Source parameter (URL's, usernames, passwords, etc.) changes can be applied to different scopes: to just the source being edited or to multiple sources that have the same type and value as the one being edited.
+When applying the change to multiple sources, the user can change all sources that have the same type and value of a metric, of a subject, of a report, or of all reports.

 ### Deleting sources

 To delete a metric's source, expand the metric in the metric table, select the "Sources" tab and click the "Delete source" button.
 The source is deleted and no longer used to measure the metric.